aubreyrjones/mutagen/README.md

 ## I thought it was self-contained.

-That is not a question, but I take your point.
+That is not a question, but I take the rhetorical point.
 I'm doing my best to define everything in the core playbooks as clearly as I can.
 But given the extreme space constraints, I usually only get 1 shot at defining a concept.
 While I've tried to pick framing and style so that most people understand what I'm writing, I know my description can't work for everybody.
 These FAQs are requests I've received for clarification from some portion of players, but not so many that I want to revise the rules themselves--or maybe I just haven't thought of a better solution.

-## What's with the dice symbols (⚅⚅, ⚃⚅, etc.)?

-These symbols seem to trip up some people, often because they want the pips displayed in the icon to relate to the physical dice directly.
-But the icons are dumber than that: they're just abbreviations for named results ranges.

-* "⚅⚅" is literally just "Critical Success".
-* "⚃⚅" is literally just "Full Success".
-* "⚂⚃" is literally just "Partial Success".
-* "⚀⚀" is literally just "Failure".

-Writing out the result range name every time takes too space, and the name will frequently split over lines making it harder to visually scan a move's text.
-The dice are included in most unicode-enabled fonts, and seem to provide a little bit of mnemonic aid compared to something arbitrary like ◐ ◑ ◒ ◓.
-Probably the nearest runner-up was ②, ⑦, ⑩, ⑫: but those symbols aren't the same physical size (which screws up formatting), feel less "fun" to me than the dice, and suffer from looking like a specific target number even more than the dice (imo).

-I have a neurological visual problem differentiating visual symbols (didn't read or write till 3rd grade), so I did my best to make them identifiable even to my fuzzy brain.
-If you're having trouble reading them, it might help to notice that:

-  * you don't have to "decode" the symbols by counting the dots.
-It's good enough just to recognize the different shorthands visually.

-  * the first die of each icon is unique (6, 4, 3, 1) and visually
-    distinct.

-  * the dice get visually "less full" as the result range goes down.

-  * when written next to each other, results are always listed in descending order.
-So a move will always say "if you roll ⚅⚅ or ⚃⚅" and never the other way around.
+## No questions?

+I just eliminated the only major confusion feedback I've gotten.
+Go back in the repo to see what I'm talking about if you care enough.

 Building Playbooks
 ------------------